 We’ve all been there.
-We’ve procrastinated on packing before a big move thinking we could do it all the day before.
+We’ve procrastinated on decluttering or packing before a big move thinking we could do it all the day before.
 And time and again, we realize waiting until the last minute is rarely a good idea.

 Be prepared this time around and discover the 29 best moving and packing tips below.

 Getting ready to move